zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 4
-To update only one parameter, you can only specify the hostname (used for searching) and the desired parameter.
+To update only one parameter, you can specify just the host name (used for searching) and the desired parameter.
 The rest of the host parameters will not be changed.
-For example, if you want to turn off a host you can use the following example:
+For example, if you want to turn off a host, you can use the following example:
 ```yaml
 - name: Update host status
   zabbix.zabbix.zabbix_host: